Lyodra: 2021: Acting debut and solo album Lyodra

 On 14 February 2021, a seven-episode teen drama web series, 7 Hari Sebelum 17 Tahun, aired on the media service provider application for the digital channel Stro, in which Lyodra made her acting debut in as an antagonist named Gina, a temperamental high school student.
 The series was named one of the best television shows in Asia by NME Asia Magazine.

-On 16 July 2021, Lyodra released her first studio album which was titled homonymously by her stage name.
-Her solo album, Lyodra, contains eight singles, four of which are new singles, namely "Kalau Bosan", "Dibanding Dia", "Oe..Oe..Oe..", and "Pesan Terakhir".
-In this eponymous album, she collaborated with a number of musicians who act as composers and producers, most prominently Dipha Barus, Ade Nurulianto, Anji, Yovie Widianto, Mario Gerardus Klau, Tohpati, and Laleilmanino.
-Lyodra's album became her debut solo album as an adult singer under the Universal Music Indonesia label, after more than three years of a career as a child singer in the music group Di Atas Rata-Rata 2 which was raised by GUT Records.
-The album became one of the most recommended Asian albums by The Victor Magazine.
+On 16 July 2021, Lyodra released her first studio album, eponymously named, Lyodra, which contained eight singles, four of which being new.
+In this album, she collaborated with musicians Dipha Barus, Ade Nurulianto, Anji, Yovie Widianto, Mario Gerardus Klau, Tohpati, and Laleilmanino; whom helped composed and produced the album.
+This marked her debut as an adult singer under Universal Music Indonesia.
+The album was declared as one of the most recommended Asian albums by The Victor Magazine.

-In October 2021, Lyodra was nominated as "Best Southeast Asian Act" from the 2021 MTV Europe Music Awards held on 14 November 2021, at the László Papp Budapest Sports Arena in Budapest, Hungary after being defeated by JJ Lin from Singapore in the online voting on the official website MTV Europe Music Awards.
+In October 2021, Lyodra was nominated as "Best Southeast Asian Act" from the 2021 MTV Europe Music Awards held on 14 November 2021, at the László Papp Budapest Sports Arena, beating out JJ Lin in votes.

-In November 2021, Lyodra was the performer of Indonesia's National Day in the series of Expo 2020 at Al Wasl Plaza, Dubai, with notable attendance by President Joko Widodo and Crown Prince of Abu Dhabi, Prince Mohammed bin Zayed Al Nahyan.
-Due to the success of her solo album, Lyodra was highlighted by Spotify as Artist of the Month for the November 2021 period from Indonesia in the context of the Equal campaign program.
-In the campaign, Lyodra's photo was chosen to be placed on a Times Square digital billboard in New York City, United States.
+In November 2021, Lyodra represented Indonesia at Expo 2020 in Al Wasl Plaza, Dubai.

+Lyodra was also highlighted by Spotify as Artist of the Month and was also featured in Times Square's digital billboard in New York City for the November 2021 for the Equal campaign program.

-In December 2021, Lyodra's debut album won the Album of the Year award from 2021 Indonesian Music Awards which was held at Studio RCTI+, Jakarta, after taking first place in the online voting.
-Lyodra also won an award as Best New Asian Artist from Indonesia at the 2021 Mnet Asian Music Awards which was broadcast live on 11 December 2021, on the Mnet TV channel and the JOOX application which was held at CJ ENM Contents World in Paju, South Korea.
+In December 2021, Lyodra's debut album won the Album of the Year award from 2021 Indonesian Music Awards which was held at Studio RCTI+.
+On 11 December 2021, Lyodra won the award for Best New Asian Artist at the 2021 Mnet Asian Music Awards.